ConsortiumGARR/idem-tutorials/idem-fedops/miscellaneous/HOWTO Integrate a PrivacyIDEA on a SimpleSAMLphp IdP.rst

 Overview
 --------

-This HOWTO aims to integrate a PrivacyIDEA server on a SimpleSAMLphp Identity Provider to provide a Mutli Factor Authentication to the users.
+This HOWTO aims to integrate a PrivacyIDEA server on a simpleSAMLphp Identity Provider to provide a Mutli Factor Authentication to the users.
 To do so we will use two different modules:

-* `PrivacyIDEA module for SimpleSAMLphp`_
+* `PrivacyIDEA module for simpleSAMLphp`_
-* `Cirrusgeneral module for SimpleSAMLphp`_
+* `Cirrusgeneral module for simpleSAMLphp`_

 In our use case, we have two different machine, one with the SimpleSAMLphp IdP and one with the PrivacyIDEA server.
 Also, the Identity Provider can perform the multi factor authentication when the Service Provider has in its request